Skip to content

 States have already accepted the principle that Russian sovereign assets may and should serve Ukraine's needs.
 The debate has moved from whether to act to how to structure action that is lawful, durable, and fairly distributed.

-Dec.
-2025The EU and 35 countries signed the Council of Europe Convention establishing an International Claims Commission for Ukraine, creating the judicial mechanism through which reparations claims will be adjudicated.
+2. Dec 2025The EU and 35 countries signed the Council of Europe Convention establishing an International Claims Commission for Ukraine, creating the judicial mechanism through which reparations claims will be adjudicated.

-Russia's reparations obligation is uncontested — and already vastly exceeds the frozen amount
+Russia's reparations obligation is uncontested and

 Russia's aggression constitutes an unlawful war in violation of the UN Charter, affirmed by three UNGA resolutions and the ICJ.
 Under ARSIWA Article 31, Russia is obligated to make full reparation for all resulting injury.
-Current damage estimates exceed $587 billion — far surpassing the approximately $300 billion in frozen assets.
+Current damage estimates exceed $587 billion, far surpassing the approximately $300 billion in frozen assets.
 There is accordingly no risk that any transfer would exceed Russia's liability.

 UNGA Res.
 ES-11/5 (Nov.
-2022); ARSIWA Art.
+2022) · ARSIWA Art.
 31

-The freezing of assets was itself a lawful countermeasure
+The freezing of assets was itself a lawful countermeasure.

-There is no material legal difference between freezing and transferring
+There is no material legal difference between freezing and transferring.

 Both measures deprive Russia of access to the same assets for the same duration and the same lawful purpose.
-A transfer does not create new legal exposure — it implements the existing countermeasure by applying the assets to the reparations obligation they are already being held against.
-"In terms of the lawfulness of a countermeasure, there is no material difference between a measure freezing another State's assets, and one which transfers them to the victim of the wrongful conduct as reparations."
+A transfer does not create new legal exposure; it implements the existing countermeasure by applying the assets to the reparations obligation they are already being held against.
+“In terms of the lawfulness of a countermeasure, there is no material difference between a measure freezing another State's assets, and one which transfers them to the victim of the wrongful conduct as reparations.”

 IISS Legal Memo, May 2024 (Akande, Sands, Koh, Schrijver et al.), para.
 59

-The ARSIWA requirements are satisfied
+The ARSIWA requirements are satisfied.

 Would this violate Russia's sovereign immunity?

 Sovereign immunity prevents national courts from sitting in judgment of another state's governmental acts.
-A transfer carried out by executive or legislative action — not by judicial enforcement — is not subject to immunity doctrine.
+A transfer carried out by executive or legislative action, not by judicial enforcement, is not subject to immunity doctrine.
 Sovereign equality does not protect assets when the asset-owning state has itself breached fundamental obligations of international law.

 Does a transfer satisfy the reversibility requirement?